UpCloudLtd/terraform-provider-upcloud/docs/resources/managed_database_opensearch.md

 ### Required Attributes

 - `name` (String) Name of the service.
 The name is used as a prefix for the logical hostname.
 Must be unique within an account
 - `plan` (String) Service plan to use.
 This determines how much resources the instance will have.
-You can list available plans with `upctl database plans <type>`.
+You can list available plans with `upctl database plans opensearch`.
 - `title` (String) Title of a managed database instance
 - `zone` (String) Zone where the instance resides, e.g. `de-fra1`.
 You can list available zones with `upctl zone list`.